EepyKitty/GoS1/README.md

 2. Compile the parser using `GOOS=js GOARCH=wasm go build -o parser.wasm parser.go`.
 Note that this will require a relatively recent version of Go.

 The javascript file doesn't need any building.

+## Testing Instructions
+There are 7 automated tests and 2 manual tests.
+The 7 automated tests can be run by going into the tests directory (required) and running `./tests.sh`.
+You may need to give the file execute permission by doing `chmod +x ./tests.sh`.
+There is no automated test suite for windows, but they can be run manually and compared.

+The 2 manual tests cannot be automated simply.
+They are:
+1. A test for goroutines.
+This file simply calls a goroutine 3 times in order to trigger a race condition.
+Test is successful if output is varied after a few runs.
+2. A test for the `panic` builtin.
+Test is successful if there is an error with an appropriate error message.